nlohmann/json/docs/mkdocs/docs/api/basic_json/patch_inplace.md

 ## Notes

-Unlike `patch`, `patch_inplace` applies the operation "in place" and no copy of the json document is created.
+Unlike [`patch`](patch.md), `patch_inplace` applies the operation "in place" and no copy of the JSON value is created.
 That makes it faster for large documents by avoiding the copy.
-However, the value of the json document might be corrupted if the function throws an exception.
+However, the JSON value might be corrupted if the function throws an exception.

 ## Examples